LeeHowes/CPP/paper_framework_sources/pxxx_global_execution_context.md

 };
 ```

+ - On construction, the `parallel_context` may initialize a shared system context, if it has not been previously initialized.
  - The `parallel_context` is non-copyable and non-moveable.
  - The `parallel_context` must outlive work launched on it.
 If there is outstanding work at the point of destruction, `std::terminate` will be called.
  - The `parallel_context` must outlive schedulers obtained from it.
-If there are outstanding schedulers at destruction time, this is undefined behaviour.
+If there are outstanding schedulers at destruction time, this is undefined behavior.
  - `get_scheduler` returns a `parallel_scheduler` instance that holds a reference to the `parallel_context`.
  - `get_scheduler_with_priotity` returns a `parallel_scheduler` instance that holds a reference to the `parallel_context`.
 The scheduler is created with the specified priority.
 Priorities offer a layering of tasks, with no guarantee.